FAIRplus/the-fair-cookbook/docs/content/recipes/infrastructure/bioschemas-dataset.md

 6. Make adjustments for any bits that could not be properly entered through the form.

-   For example, for our generated markup we would change the `IncludedInDataCatalog` so that it provides a direct link rather than repeating the properties.
+   For example, for our generated markup we would change the `includedInDataCatalog` so that it provides a direct link rather than repeating the properties.
 We would replace

    ```json
    "includedInDataCatalog": [